fastai/fastai/docs/dev/git.md

 The following instructions use `USERNAME` as a github username placeholder.
 The easiest way to follow this guide is to copy-n-paste the whole section into a file, replace `USERNAME` with your real username and then follow the steps.

-The guide is written for those who want to contribute to the `fastai` repository.
+All the examples in this guide are written for working with the [fastai repository](https://github.com/fastai/fastai).
 If you'd like to contribute to other `fastai`-project repositories, just replace `fastai` with that other repository name in the instructions below.

 For the purpose of these examples, we will clone into a folder `fastai-fork`, to differentiate from `fastai` which you most likely already checked out to install it.